 I typically work through a service for my remote sessions.
 They have a very good platform that provides for excellent communication throughout the project, and has more information about me and what I do.
 They will take a secure deposit from you once you make a commitment.
 Your payment is only released when you receive finished, excellent bass tracks.
 This site is also a great resource for other services you may require for your project.

 Soundbetter.com – click me!

 Do you play live?
-Are you available to play with my group?
+Are you available to play with my group in person?

 Yes, and yes.
 You can frequently see and hear me play live in and around Los Angeles with various folks.
 Check out my live schedule for dates.
-I am always looking to fill my schedule as I am a hard worker and love to play with new and familiar musicians.
+I am always looking to fill my schedule as I am a hard worker and love to play with new and also familiar musicians and projects.
 To me, music is fun and that’s why they call it “playing music”!
 If it’s a fit, then all the better !